“Why isn’t plugin X part of the Zen Cart core?” is a question that comes up frequently.

 The plugin is an integration with an external system

 As an example, consider the USPS shipping module.

 The USPS shipping module is not bundled with Zen Cart because it changes on a schedule set by USPS, not Zen Cart.
 Thus, any particular release of Zen Cart which included USPS could be shipping an obsolete version of the software.

 For this reason, USPS functionality is provided by a plugin.

-The same is true for UPS and many other modules.
+The same is true for many other shipping and payment modules.

 Desire to keep the core small